-The Best Crispy Chicken Wings
+The Best Sesame Chicken (Korean Fried Style)

-The Best Crispy Chicken Wings
+The Best Sesame Chicken (Korean Fried Style)

 Summer’s over and the weather’s about to become crisp!
 Speaking of crisp, as much as I love my Instant Pot, it cannot do everything and sometimes I like to go back to the “old-school” method of cooking, stove-top style with some fun pan-fry action!

 This here recipe is the poster child for making the absolute crispiest, flakiest, juiciest, golden-brown and most delicious chicken wings one can crunch.
 We’re talking restaurant quality here but even BETTER.
 The secret is in the ridiculously simple, dry batter we coat our wings in.

 And then I’m gonna sauce it up with the most incredibly sweet, delicious (and easy) honey sauce that is amongst the highest ranks of the best sesame chicken sauce you’ve ever had.
 But the beautiful thing here is that it’s all about the FRY method.
 From there, you can really sauce the wings up however you want!
 But regardless of the sauce you use, the end result of the crispiness and juiciness of the wings will absolutely blow you away – guaranteed.

 Here’s How I Made It!:

 Rinse them off and then place them in a bowl.